Research

 Carbon emissions, inequality and working hours: A US state-level analysis of the role of Veblen effects in labor supply and emissions

 This article contributes to the literature on the link between inequality and emissions in a theoretical framework of social comparison-based utility related to labor supply.
 Specifically, I investigate potential Veblen effects mediating the relationship between top-end income inequality and carbon emissions via people’s labor supply decisions using US state level data from 1979-2018.
 I test two different hypotheses: firstly, that higher inequality leads to people working longer hours and secondly, that those longer hours are connected to increased carbon emissions.
 The results show positive and significant effects for both hypotheses, albeit effect sizes are rather small.
-While this paper does not argue that labor supply is the main channel through which top-end inequality impacts carbon emissions, it does conclude that labor supply is an important piece of the puzzle to understand this association.
-(PhD research, supervised by Till van Treeck)
+While this paper does not argue that labor supply is the main channel through which top-end inequality impacts carbon emissions, it does conclude that labor supply is an important piece of the puzzle to understand this association. (with Till van Treeck, currently under review)